aio-libs/aiokafka/docs/producer.rst

 Batches themselves are created **per partition** with a maximum size of ``max_batch_size``.
-Messages in a batch are strictly in append order and only 1 batch per partition can be sent at a time (*aiokafka* does not support ``max.inflight.requests.per.connection`` option present in Java client).
+Messages in a batch are strictly in append order and only 1 batch per partition is sent at a time (*aiokafka* does not support ``max.inflight.requests.per.connection`` option present in Java client).
 This makes a strict guarantee on message order in a partition.